Gylleus/citygen/README.md

 - Floors -> split(Y) {N: Floor} [maxY: 1.3]
 ```

-Here the start component would be the initial shape that the algorithm receives.
-If it has a height of at least 3 (Y >= 3) the first rule is valid and can be applied, splitting the initial shape into a ground, floor and top component.
+In the above example the start component would be the initial shape that the algorithm receives.
+If it has a height of at least 3 (Y >= 3) the first rule is valid and can be applied - splitting the initial shape into a ground, floor and top component.
 The floor component has additional rules which allows it to be split recursively until its Y value is less than 1.3, at which point no more shapes can be split.
 This can also be described as all regions having reached a terminal state.

-The rule takes as input on shape as input to the left and inside the brackets the shapes that it will be split into are defined.
+The shape in the left size of the rule defines the input shape while the shapes contained inside the curly brackets define the resulting shapes.
 The vertical line seperates different shapes.
 The numerical value in front of the shape name defines the size of it.
-It can also be defined as 'N' meaning that the shape is flexible and can be changed in size to better fit the size of the input shape.
+It can also be defined as `N` marking that the shape is flexible and can be changed in size to better fit the size of the input shape.
+A maximum of one shape can have a size of `N` for each rule.

 This simple example of rules were inspired by https://cs.uwaterloo.ca/research/tr/2009/CS-2009-23A.pdf.

-We can avoid using such recursive rules by defining a repeat rule that will continue creating shapes to fill out the input shapes space.
+We can avoid using such recursive rules by defining a repeat rule that will continue to create shapes to fill out the input shapes space.
 The floor rules described above can thus be defined as:

 ```markdown
 - Floors -> repeat(Y) {0.75N: Floor}
 ```
-I have also defined rules that can work in different dimension, where it chooses the dimensions largest in size of the input shape.
+I have also defined rules that can work in different dimensions, where it chooses the dimensions largest in size of the input shape.

 ```markdown
 - Floor -> repeat(XZ) {0.25N: Facade | 0.25: WindowArea | 0.25N: Facade}